Vaccinations help protect your baby and others from harmful diseases.

 Does your baby need the COVID-19 vaccine?

 Coronavirus disease 2019, also called COVID-19, is a disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The Advisory Committee on Immunization Practices (ACIP) has recommended that the COVID-19 vaccines currently approved for emergency use can be used in people ages 12 to 18 and older to prevent COVID-19.
+The Advisory Committee on Immunization Practices (ACIP) has recommended that the COVID-19 vaccines currently approved for emergency use can be used in people ages 6 months and older to prevent COVID-19.

-The COVID-19 vaccine is not recommended for babies at this time.
+The COVID-19 vaccine is not recommended for babies under 6 months of age at this time.
 Some research has shown that pregnant people who get the mRNA COVID-19 vaccines can pass immunity (antibodies) to their babies during pregnancy and while nursing.
 More research is needed in this area.

 What diseases do vaccinations help prevent?